 Ellen M. Peter

 Ellen M. Peter was appointed Chief Counsel of the California Air Resources Board in May 2008.
-Ms. Peter and her Office of Legal Affairs staff provide legal advice to the Board on a host of legal issues, including the development of air pollution control regulations.
+Ms. Peter and her Legal Office staff provide legal advice to the Board on a host of legal issues, including the development of air pollution control regulations.
 As a member of the Board's executive staff, she helps formulate policy recommendations, including the implementation of California's comprehensive greenhouse gas reduction mandate.
 Ms. Peter was part of the team that negotiated the landmark deal for national passenger vehicle greenhouse gas emission standards announced by the White House in May 2009.
 In addition, she manages the Board's Enforcement Division with more than 100 investigators and air pollution enforcement specialists.

 In March 2013, Ms. Peter was named as one of the 60 attorneys to win the 17th annual California Lawyer Attorneys of the Year award.
 Ms. Peter's award was in the Environmental Law category for her work to oversee California's first carbon allowance auction, a major step to implement an important component of the state's landmark climate change law, AB 32.
 The honored attorneys received their awards from the Chief Justice of the California Supreme Court and their accomplishments were featured in the March 2013 issue of California Lawyer magazine.